-- Non-sharing of materials such as books, stationery, food, drinks and snacks as well as sanitizers and other personal items, among or between students. - Encouraging all students to walk with a personal supply of sanitizer and/or hand soap and replacement masks. - Wearing of masks at all times unless otherwise guided by the Ministry of Health. - Frequent washing of hands with soap and water. - Coughing or sneezing must be done into the sleeves/elbows or in a tissue.
+- Non-sharing of materials such as books, stationery, food, drinks and snacks as well as sanitizers and other personal items, among or between students. - Encouraging all students to walk with a personal supply of sanitizer and/or hand soap and replacement masks. - Wearing of masks at all times, except for ECCE students. - Frequent washing of hands with soap and water. - Coughing or sneezing must be done into the sleeves/elbows or in a tissue.
 The tissue must be discarded immediately.
 Hands to be sanitized immediately after disposing of tissue. - Not allowing the use of non-disposable items such as washrag, handkerchief, etc. - Encouraging frequent communication between parent and school.